/*

 <h3>ADM analysis</h3>

 The standard is this: never use datalink radar to penetrate weather.
-It is for strategic routing — deciding whether to go around a system, and which side.
+It is for strategic routing, deciding whether to go around a system and on which side.
 For tactical separation from a specific cell, you need onboard radar or vectors from a controller looking at real-time ATC weather.
 The SR22T's datalink is excellent for planning.
 It is inadequate for dodging.

 <h3>What good judgment looks like here</h3>